amrav/amrav.github.io/_posts/2015-04-18-net-neutrality-convictions-confusions.md

 > Free Facebook + Gmail + Whatsapp + Google!
 Hard to argue against that.

 Yes, it is.
-But I'm not going to argue against it.
+I'm not going to argue against it.

-What I'm going to argue against instead is that consumers should decide which websites they access for free.
+What I'm going to argue for is that consumers should decide which websites they access for free.

 Fundamentally, nobody can stop anyone from giving away stuff for free.
 If Google wanted, they could always pay you to search, covering your Internet costs.
 If regulators outlawed that, Google would find another way to pay you back.
 Maybe by promising that ad revenues would go towards creating a driverless car and open sourcing that technology.
 I think this is okay.
 Even a Good Thing.

 My problem is when I don't get to choose which sites to access for free.
 How can I possibly choose this?
 Say website X wants to give everybody free access to it.
-But website X offers a service, like VoiP, that competes with Airtel's telephony service.
+But website X offers a service, like VoIP, that competes with Airtel's telephony service.
 So Airtel refuses to let it subsidise traffic.

 Here, we see the problem.
 Internet Service Providers (ISPs) can act as kingmakers in the highly free and open market that is the Internet.
 This is different from *consumers choosing to access a service more because it is free*, it is *ISPs allowing free access to services that tie up with it*.
 When these goals align, as they do in the case of the question above, there doesn't seem to be any problem.
 If ISPs *had to* provide subsidised access to any website that could pay for it, I would have no problem with that.
 I do have a problem with ISPs deciding which websites become free - because the moment you allow that, you place the fate of PPwBI in the hands of ISPs.